13 Particle filter

 The main components of HMP are:

-2. Time evolution process \(f(x_{t + 1}|x_t)\): the state variable at the next time step \(x_{t + 1}\) is a function of the current state: \(\mathbb{P}(x_{t + 1}) = f(x_{t + 1}|x_t)\), since this is a Markov process.
+2. Time evolution process \(f(x_{t + 1}|x_t)\): The state variable at the next time step \(x_{t + 1}\) is a function of the current state: \(\mathbb{P}(x_{t + 1}) = f(x_{t + 1}|x_t)\), since this is a Markov process.

-4. Observation process \(g(y_t|x_t)\): the probabilistic distribution of observing \(y_t\) is a function of \(x_t\).
+4. Observation process \(g(y_t|x_t)\): The probabilistic distribution of observing \(y_t\) is a function of \(x_t\).
 Typically this is underreporting represented by a binomial process with reporting probability \(\epsilon\): \(\mathbb{P}(y_t) = g(y_t|x_t) = Bin(n = x_t, p = \epsilon)\).

 We are interested in the time evolution process \(f(x_{t + 1}|x_t)\), modelled with a set of parameters \(\theta\).
 The posterior distribution of \(\theta\), when we have the case counts \(y_t\): \(\mathbb{P}(\theta|y_t)\), is: